RNGKing/HudsonAlphaTechChallenge2019/README.md

 The data is presorted before being parsed by the `bedmap` algorithm.
 This means that only the small portion of data that is being compared at the time needs to be loaded into memory.

-If performance on the target machine is not adaquate, its is most likely due to file I/O. To boost perforamce, upgrade to a faster hard drive.
+If performance on the target machine is not adequate, its is most likely due to file I/O. To boost performance, upgrade to a faster hard drive.
 We've included the performance measurement tools here to help you justify that high speed SSD you've been wanting!

 ### Deploying.